Chloe Peplow: Reading

-On 8 July 2021, Reading confirmed they had signed the midfielder for an undisclosed amount.
+On 8 July 2021, Reading confirmed they had signed the midfielder for an undisclosed period.

+Southampton

+July 2023 Peplow signed a permanent deal with Southampton, having initially joined the club on loan earlier in the year.

+June 2025 Peplow signed a new two-year contract with the club.

 International

 Peplow has represented England on the under-15, under-17, and under-19 national teams.
 She competed at the U17 and U19 European Championships.

+Personal life

+Peplow is no longer in a long-term relationship with girlfriend Lauren Leigh.